Ansam-02/Mastering-JavaScript-in-20-Days/Day3.md

  function timesFive(num){
   return num * 5;
 }
 2)  Global Scope and Functions
+Global Scope and Functions
    here is my solution for the task:
    ```javascript